GE2025: Major boundary changes to West Coast, East Coast and Marine Parade GRCs

 Elsewhere, the EBRC recommended that the current Pasir Ris-Punggol GRC be broken up into two new four-seater GRCs: Punggol and Pasir-Ris Changi, with the latter formed by merging with adjacent Loyang and Flora estates in East Coast.

-As a result, East Coast GRC will take in Chai Chee HDB estates and Siglap private estates from Marine Parade GRC; and stay as a five-MP lineup, the committee suggested.
+As a result, East Coast GRC will take in Chai Chee HDB estates and Siglap private estates from Marine Parade GRC; and stay as a five-MP lineup.

 In 2020, the PAP recorded one of its slimmest victories in East Coast GRC, securing 53.41 per cent of the votes against a WP slate.